winapps-org/winapps/README.md

 # [AUTOMATICALLY PAUSE WINDOWS]
 # NOTES:
-# - This is currently INCOMPATIBLE with 'docker'.
+# - This is currently INCOMPATIBLE with 'docker' and 'manual'.
 # - See https://github.com/dockur/windows/issues/674
 # DEFAULT VALUE: 'off'
 # VALID VALUES: